 Ashley Newmyer CODES Administrator CODES/Injury Surveillance Program Phone: (402) 471-4377 firstname.lastname@example.org

-CODES is a collaboration between the Nebraska Department of Health and Human Services and the National Highway Traffic Safety Administration (NHTSA).
-Nebraska is one of 16 states currently funded by NHTSA to develop and implement CODES.
+CODES is a collaboration between the Nebraska Department of Health and Human Services and the Nebraska Office of Highway Safety.
 The state has received CODES funding since 1998.

 Nebraska Injury Reports by Local Public Health Departments (February 2008)